maxravel/GITsketches/readme.md

 git log   //showing history of commitments
 git log --oneline //showing only one line about each commitment
 checkout commit
-git checkout <id of commit here>  // go back to commit
+git checkout 'id of commit here'  // go back to commit
 revert commit
-git revert <id of commit here> // revert changes of commit
+git revert 'id of commit here' // revert changes of commit
 reset commit
-git reset <id of commit here> // reset commitments after id
+git reset 'id of commit here' // reset commitments after id
-git reset <id of commit here> --hard
+git reset 'id of commit here' --hard

 Branch:
-git branch <name of branch>
+git branch 'name of branch'
 git branch -a  //showing branches
-git branch -D <name of branch> //delete branch
+git branch -D 'name of branch' //delete branch
-git checkout -b <name of branch> // creating new branch and checkout it
+git checkout -b 'name of branch' // creating new branch and checkout it

 Merge:
 git checkout master
-git merge <name of branch which you want merge>
+git merge 'name of branch which you want merge'